heegi/heegiyun.com/_posts/2018-11-14-that-which-does-not-kill-us-makes-us-stronger.markdown

 ![In Game Description]({{site.baseurl}}/images/Recognition_2.png)

-Players can choose a move/ability for their Pokémon during a match; however, there is no explanation of moves at all, forcing them to remember the previous lengthy descriptions of the moves prior to the match.
+Players can choose a move/ability for their Pokémon during a match; however, the interface does not provide much explanation of moves at all, forcing them to remember the previous lengthy descriptions of the moves prior to the match.

 <span style="color: #6fb4ca;">**My recommendation**</span>